MattSkiff/covid19_nz_data/README.md

 ## Features

-* A map showing the locations of cases prior to getting coronavirus
+* A 3D world map showing the locations of cases prior to getting coronavirus
 * Univariate breakdowns
 * Bivariate breakdowns
 * Searchable tables of information
 * Map with Markers in NZ of DHB level data
 * Basic time series plots of new and cumulative cases
+* Cumulative time series by region

 ## Contact